-Math for High School Success will assist students to acquire the necessary math skills to be successful in any level of mathematics at the high school.
+Math for Success will assist students to acquire the necessary math skills to be successful in any level of mathematics at the high school or college level.
 This is an online blended course using ALEKS software to develop each student's pathway.
 The class is excellent for any student who would like to increase his/her math skill level.
+This course can also count as a 4th related math class for senior year.

-The fourth math related requirement may be completed through successful participation in any of the following courses or EFE Programs during senior year.
+The fourth math related requirement may be completed through successful participation in any of the following courses or CTE Programs during senior year.